How to Rehydrate Dried Chiles: Step-by-Step Guide for Perfect Flavor

 De Árbol Very Hot Peppery, bright, citrusy High-heat salsas, soups Don Ramon De Arbol Chiles

-• Packaging: Choose vacuum-sealed bags or airtight containers to preserve freshness.
+• Packaging: Vacuum-sealed or airtight containers only

-Selection of dried chiles at a market
+Assorted dried chiles displayed in a market stall

 Creative Ways to Use Rehydrated Chiles